DivyaIngale11/Medical-Store-Management/README.md

   The <strong>Medical Store Management System</strong> is a web-based application designed to simplify and automate the process of purchasing medicines and healthcare products online.
 It aims to provide a
   <strong>user-friendly</strong>, <strong>secure</strong>, and <strong>accessible</strong> platform for users to browse, order,
-  and get medicines delivered to their doorstep.
+  and get medicines delivered to their doorstep.This is a platform for sponsors.
 </p>

 <hr>